ConnorBurgess/VendorManager/README.md

 ## Setup 2) Install Tailwind
 * Navigate to ./VendorManager/VendorManager and type $"npm install" (no bling / quotes) in terminal in order to install dependencies.
-* Type $"npx tailwind build ./wwwroot/css/site.css -o ./wwwroot/css/output.css" (no bling / quotes) in terminal in order to run build CSS.
+* Type $"npx tailwind build ./wwwroot/css/site.css -o ./wwwroot/css/output.css" (no bling / quotes) in terminal in order to build CSS.

 ## Setup 3) Dotnet & Testing
 * Navigate to ./VendorManager/VendorManager inside of the cloned repo and type $"dotnet restore" (no bling / quotes) in terminal
-* Type $"dotnet run" (no bling / quotes) in terminal to run program
+* In order to run program input $"dotnet run" (no bling / quotes) in terminal
+* In order to run tests navigate to ./VendorManager/VendorManager.Tests inside of the cloned repo and input $"dotnet restore" (no bling / quotes) in terminal
-* Navigate to ./VendorManager.Tests and type $"dotnet test" (no bling / quotes) in terminal to run tests
+* From the ./VendorManager.Tests directory in terminal type $"dotnet test" (no bling / quotes) to run tests

 * * *